jguerra7/Powershell_Training/04_Powershell_Scripts/08_Modules.md

 The manifest module file serves a number of purposes, as follows:
 ```
-- Describing the files that should be loaded (such as a script module file, a binary library, and a cmdlet definition XML file)
+- Describing the files that should be loaded (such as a script module file, a binary library,
+nd a cmdlet definition XML file)
-- Listing any dependencies the module may have (such as other modules, .NET libraries, or other DLL files)
+- Listing any dependencies the module may have (such as other modules,
+.NET libraries, or other DLL files)
 - Listing the commands that should be exported (made available to the end user)
 Recording information about the author or the project
 ```